Canary Islands: Castilian conquest

 In 1402, the Castilian colonisation of the islands began with the expedition of the French explorers Jean de Béthencourt and Gadifer de la Salle, nobles and vassals of Henry III of Castile, to Lanzarote.
 From there, they went on to conquer Fuerteventura (1405) and El Hierro.
 These invasions were "brutal cultural and military clashes between the indigenous population and the Castilians" lasting over a century due to formidable resistance by indigenous Canarians.
-A professor of history has branded the conquest of the islands as a genocide of the Guanches.
+Some scholars, such as Mohamed Adhikari, describe the conquest of the islands as a genocide of the Guanches.

 Béthencourt received the title King of the Canary Islands, but still recognised King Henry III as his overlord.
 It was not a simple military enterprise, given the aboriginal resistance on some islands.
 Neither was it politically, since the particular interests of the nobility (determined to strengthen their economic and political power through the acquisition of the islands) conflicted with those of the states, particularly Castile, which were in the midst of territorial expansion and in a process of strengthening of the crown against the nobility.